ntoll/ntoll.github.io/posts/why-computers-1.md

 ## Following Rules

-Do you know how to play children's card game, Snap?
+Do you know how to play the children's card game, Snap?

 (Bear with me, I promise it'll be worth it.)